rapidpro/flows/spec/Draft.md

 #### Reply Actions

+Sends a message to the contact.

 ```
 <reply-action> : { "type": "reply",
                    "msg": <translatable-text> }
 ```

 #### Send Actions

+Sends a message to people other than the contact.

 ```
 <send-action> : { "type": "send",